 - Someone stole one of your existing accounts, and started using it.

-- The bank made an error and reported a delinquency or default that never happened.
+- The bank made an error and reported a late payment or non-payment that never happened.

 - A collection agency made an error and reported a collection item on debt that was never yours.